DINE & DISCOVER

 Discover our trails, treehouses, canopy tower, and suspension bridge.
 Discover something about your community and maybe yourself.

-Join us on our Bainbridge Island campus for the perfect evening including a reception of appetizers and cocktails, live music, a beautiful meal with wine pairings, and an optional hike through our 250 acres of trails.
+Join us on our Bainbridge Island campus for the perfect evening including an appetizer reception, live music, a beautiful meal with wine pairings, and an optional hike through our 250 acres of trails.
 What a delicious way to support IslandWood’s innovative environmental education programs.
 We only host this event four times a year, so we hope you can make it!

 4:00 pm: Optional docent-led hike